sampart/dotfiles/README.md

 3. Various other config files are symlinked from the home directory to the ones in `more-home-dir-config`
 4. The scripts-in-path setup script is run.
 This puts symlinks to useful scripts into `~/scripts-in-path`.
 This folder is added to the path by one of the included bashrc files above.
 You can see the linked scripts in the `scripts-in-path` folder in this repo.

-If you want to automatically install programs, run `install-programs.sh`.

 ## Other config

 Some config doesn't really lend itself to automated installation; that is simply documented here instead.